 The list is probably quite long, but you have to take your time and consider what tools you need and what ideas you want to implement first.

-There are many different ways to personalise an online store, both simple and technically complex in terms of implementation.
-Your website personalisation statistics will be better if you use some ideas.
+There are many different ways to personalize an online store, both simple and technically complex in terms of implementation.
+Your website personalization statistics will be better if you use some ideas.